mwvgroup/Pitt-Google-Broker/troy/metadata-tracking.md

 ## todo

-- [ ]  candid should be stored as an int
+- [ ]  candid should be stored as an int, but currently using string f"{message_id}_unknown" for `alerts` stream messages that can't be matched to a candid.

 ## Testing pieces